richafnu/Viva/Viva/learning/viva-learning-supported-languages.md

 ---
 # Supported languages in Viva Learning

 Viva Learning adapts to your organization's Microsoft 365 language preferences.
-This means that you'll have Viva Learning in the same language that you have Microsoft Teams.
+This means that you have Viva Learning in the same language that you have Microsoft Teams.
 However, Viva Learning doesn't currently support right-to-left languages.
-Currently, Viva Learning supports the following languages.
+Viva Learning supports the following languages.

 |&nbsp; | &nbsp; | &nbsp; |
 |---|---|---|